Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

 <!--TODO: CMA change is needed.
 Other changes are not.-->
 2. Let Linux use EXT4 rootfs during boot

-   The setting of which rootfs to use during boot is controlled by **bootargs**.
-We would change bootargs settings to allow Linux to boot from EXT4 partition.
-There are various ways to update bootargs.
-Please take either way below.
+   The setting of rootfs to use during boot is controlled by **bootargs**.
+Change the bootargs settings to allow Linux to boot from EXT4 partition.
+There are various ways to update bootargs and you can choose either of the methods mentioned below.

    Method A: PetaLinux config